Home Health Remedies and facts about common

 straining, is best form of drinking water for a dog suffering from this

 P, = PANNUS uncommon.
 A form of corneal inflammation

-which affects both eyes and is characterised by a pink or pigmented
+which affects both eyes and is characterized by a pink or pigmented

 membrane growing across the cornea.
 Con result in blindness.
 See